-Ō Deferred Outflows/ (Inflows) of
+Deferred

-Fiscal Year Ended June 30, • Resources
+O utflows/

+(In flows) of

+Re sources

-2024 \$ 38,580
+\$ 38,580

-2025 10,875
+10,875

-2026 65,854
+65,854

-2027 57,598
+57,598

-2028 (32,444)
+(32,444)

-Thereafter (32,444)
+(32,444)

+Oi (Int

 NOTE 11 PENSION PLAN

 General Information about the Pension Plan

 Plan Description

 All qualified permanent and probationary employees are eligible to participate in the District's Miscellaneous Employee Pension Plan, cost-sharing multiple employer defined benefit pension plans administered by the California Public Employees' Retirement System (CalPERS).
 Benefit provisions under the Plan are established by State statute and District resolution.
 CalPERS issues publicly available reports that include a full description of the pension plan regarding benefit provisions, assumptions and membership information that can be found on the CalPERS website at www.calpers.ca.gov.